• Skip to main content

 • If you are a cheese lover, you can sprinkle some parmesan, cheddar, or mozzarella cheese on top of the bechamel sauce for extra flavour.

 • If you want to make large quantities of Musaka, just double the ingredients and make more layers.
-Like 3 layers of eggplant slices, 2 layers meat sauce, and top them with the top layer of bechamel sauce.
+Like 3 layers of eggplant slices, 2 layers of meat sauce, and top them with the top layer of bechamel sauce.
 It will look like lasagna.
 To make that, you need to use a bigger baking dish.

 Storage